JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 @def bibliography = "bibliography.bib"

 # Technical Report
 This technical report is the second phase technical report of Project "Enriching Offline Reinforcement Learning Algorithms in ReinforcementLearning.jl" in OSPP.
-Now, it includes two components: weekly plans and completed work.
+It summarizes all the results of the second phase.

 ## Weekly Plans
 #### Week 7